MahTimbs/IT-Documentation/Remote Connection/Team Viewer.md

 # TeamViewer
-TeamViewer is a helpful tool used in IT to remoto into and manage user computer it's used for:
+TeamViewer is a helpful tool used in IT to remote into and manage user computer it's used for:
 - Troubleshooting issues
 - Installing Software
 - Configuring settings